TimIsOverpowered/twitch-recorder-go/README.md

 # Twitch Recorder Go by OP
 Record Twitch Live streams & Upload to Google Drive if needed

-This program can monitor and record multiple Twitch streams live and convert it to .mkv files.
+This program can monitor and record multiple Twitch streams live and convert it to .mp4 files.

 ## Requirements
 [Streamlink](https://streamlink.github.io/)  If using streamlink download method (default)